Bitvis VIP Specification Coverage

 TB_WARNING

-Alert level used when the tick_off_req_cov() procedure does not find the specified requirement label in the requirement list, given that a requirement list is given in the initialize_req_cov() command.
+Alert level used when the tick_off_req_cov() procedure does not find the specified requirement label in the Requirement List, given that a Requirement List is given in the initialize_req_cov() command.

 csv_delimiter